We understand and respond to the needs of our people and customers

 This focus on employee welfare was also reinforced via enhanced leadership communications, dedicated wellbeing and social groups on Workplace – our internal social media platform and the publication of remote working and wellbeing guides.
 As well as responding to the pandemic, we also closely followed other external events such as the Black Lives Matter movement and our Group chief financial officer hosted discussion groups to surface opinions and identify areas where Arrow could improve as an organisation.
-Following this, a new diversity and inclusion strategy will be reviewed and evaluated by the board, which will include, amongst other items, participation in the 100 Black Interns Programme, as well as a recognition that diversity extends beyond gender targets.
+Following this, a new diversity and inclusion strategy will be reviewed and evaluated, which will include, amongst other items, participation in the 100 Black Interns Programme, as well as a recognition that diversity extends beyond gender targets.
 Although we continue to see good progression towards our 40% gender diversity in senior leadership roles, presently standing at 33%, a much broader focus is now reflected in our policies and processes.
 Inherent in this wider diversity programme, a mental health awareness initiative was launched beginning with Paul McGregor, founder of ‘Every Mind at Work’, sharing his experiences on normalising mental health conversations in the workplace in support of International Men’s Day.

 Our operational resilience and the care we gave our employees naturally flowed through to our customers.
 It was driven, as always, by our purpose, which is to build better financial futures.
 Responding proactively to lockdowns across Europe, we implemented actions including the transition of our customer service operations to remote working.
 Our early intervention here meant we had no outage in service delivery, and we responded to all customer queries at a time when some organisations were struggling to maintain their service levels.
 To align demand with capacity, we moved to an ‘on demand’ capacity model, moving from traditional shift patterns and adapting to the changing needs of our customers.
 Recognising the severity of the situation, we continued with our guiding principle of treating customers fairly, managing the situation based on individual requirements in order to offer support and guidance at a time when they needed us most.
 Finally, our social outreach was helped by an enhanced digital capability including a new interactive SMS service which allowed customers to contact us when it most suited them.

 Irrespective of our COVID-19 response, placing customers at the heart of everything is central to how Arrow operates, and we have always sought to ensure the fair treatment of customers.
-To help us achieve this, our Group Customer Forum (GCF) brings together the best practices from around the Group with the aim of improving the customer outcomes.
-The GCF is essential in sharing best practice within each country’s operations and driving forward positive change.
+To help us achieve this, our Customer Experience Forum (CEF) brings together the best practices from around the Group with the aim of improving the customer outcomes.
+The CEF is essential in sharing best practice within each country’s operations and driving forward positive change.
 It is also tasked with ensuring we deliver consistent customer treatment – as evidenced by our COVID-19 response – and using data and learned customer behaviours to guide future strategies and service enhancements.
-The GCF is currently in the process of devising standardised customer experience metrics including how we utilise vulnerable customer and complaint management information to improve process and policies.
+The CEF is currently in the process of devising standardised customer experience metrics including how we utilise vulnerable customer and complaint management information to improve process and policies.

 We’re confident our local and Group customer forums are driving real value, and during 2020 we achieved the following: